mdn/content/files/en-us/web/security/mixed_content/index.md

 The resource types in this category are those where the blocking the request would risk of breaking significant portions of the web.
 These currently correspond to the mixed content types that were previously "optionally blockable", as these are still used on some websites.

-The following elements are upgradable (except in CORS requests — see the following section):
+The following elements are upgradable (except where the URL host is specified as an IP address — see the following section):

 - {{HTMLElement("img")}} where origin is set via `src` attribute, including SVG documents (but not when setting resources with `srcset` or `picture`).
 - CSS image elements such as: `background-image`, `border-image`, etc.